lebo2k/ibr/README.md

 # ibr
-This is my C++ implementation of the Woodford 2008 paper "Global Stereo Reconstruction under Second Order Smoothness Priors" included here.
+This is my C++ implementation of the Woodford et al 2008 paper "Global Stereo Reconstruction under Second Order Smoothness Priors" included here.

 IBR_Preprocess_GPU
 Computes stereo reconstruction from reference images.
 It is GPU-accelerated.